 METHODOLOGY

-In the UK, the Farm Business Survey (FBS) has nine ‘robust’ farm types, where type is determined by an enterprise or combination of enterprises that exceed a threshold of two thirds of total farm output.
-Outputs are standardised to reflect a ‘normal farm in average conditions’ (Defra 2018).
-For example, Dairy Farms are ‘holdings on which dairy cows account for more than two thirds of their total Standard Output (SO)’; Cereal Farms are ‘holdings on which cereals and combinable crops […] account for more than two thirds of the total SO’.
-A ‘General Cropping’ or ‘Mixed Farm’ is effectively a farm that does not fit into any of the other FBS categories, as no single or defined combination of enterprises meets the two thirds threshold (Defra ibid).

 As noted in the introduction, the problem for an individual farm manager is that these farm types will probably have different characteristics to his/her farm.
 To address this problem we use a methodology that is normally used for clustering, with smaller numbers of dimensions (Piegorsch 2015).
+The method matches a farm against all farms in the comparator group (for example the survey sample), and then selects the nearest neighbours on the basis of the Z-score).

+Benchmarking is an initial diagnostic tool.
+Given the uniqueness of every farm, no two farms can have the same land in the same location, the objective is to make comparisons with the performance of farms in broadly equivalent circumstances.
+The differences identified in performance can then offer a starting point for further investigation.
+In this context, draw on data available from the Farm Business Survey in order to characterise farms in terms of the combination of enterprises and of certain fixed factors that are likely to represent a major influence on farm performance.
+Enterprises are captured in terms of the 17 major land uses and 13 livestock categories on farms in England.
+Fixed factors are represented by the farm’s location, influencing climate, soils or distance to markets, and the proportion of the land that is tenanted.
+The variables included are listed in Table 1.
+In principle it could be possible to match farms against other criteria.
+For instance, farmers may have different objectives or be at different life stages or family circumstances.
+A benchmarking approach might, for example, be linked to a behavioural segmentation analysis (e.g Wilson, et al. 2013).
+However this would require data beyond those available in the Farm Business Survey.

-The method matches a farm, to all farms in the comparator group (for example the survey sample), and then selects the nearest neighbours (on Z-score, in 34 dimensions for England).
-The matching procedure includes almost all characteristic enterprises for farms in England, and includes tenure (e.g. rented or owner-occupied) and geographic proximity.
-Means and other statistics are then calculated immediately following the user entering their own farm business data, which then generates the bespoke ‘peer set’, along with the average data for that peer set - to which the user can then compare their own performance.
+The matching procedure is based on farm business information on means and other statistics calculated for the farm for which the benchmarking is being undertaken.
+This generates the the bespoke ‘peer set’, along with the average data for that peer set - to which the user can then compare their own performance.
 Peer sets are a minimum of 25 farms in our case (as we have a large sample), or more if the total summed distance is less than one Z-score across the 34 dimensions (in English farming).
 Euclidean, Mahalanobis, and other distance metrics (Piegorsch 2015) were also tested in the methodological development stage.
 The Euclidean method was deemed the optimal, as described below.

 Euclidean distances are: